Instant Runoff Voting and the Reinforcement Paradox: Results under various models

 For the ballot simplex models we use Dirichlet distributions with parameter $\alpha$, denoted Dir$(\alpha)$, and we use the implementation of these models provided by the software package VoteKit \cite{DDGGHMW}.
+(See also \cite{BGB21} for applications of the Dir$(\alpha)$ distribution to voting.)
 In a ballot simplex model, we place a probability distribution on the discrete ballot 5-simplex, which is the set of 6-tuples $(X_1, X_2, Y_1, Y_2, Z_1, Z_2)$ such that each number is non-negative and the six numbers sum to $V$.
 Under a Dirichlet model with $\alpha \in (0,\infty)$, as $\alpha \rightarrow 0$ the generated profile tends to weigh heavily in favor of a single candidate, so that the resulting election is a landslide victory for one of the candidates.
 For example, when $\alpha$ is close to zero, if $V=1001$ then a 6-tuple $(X_1, X_2, Y_1, Y_2, Z_1, Z_2)$ where $X_1+X_2>800$ is much more likely to be generated than a 6-tuple where each of the six numbers is approximately equal.
 When $\alpha = 1$ the model places a uniform distribution on the simplex, so that any 6-tuple of ranking numbers is as likely as any other.
-Dir$(1)$ is referred to as the IAC model in social choice.
+Dir$(1)$ is referred to as the \emph{impartial, anonymous culture} (IAC) model in social choice.
 As $\alpha$ increases the sampled 6-tuples tend to cluster in the center of the simplex, so that it becomes increasingly unlikely that a candidate earns a majority of first-place votes.
-In the limit $\alpha \rightarrow \infty$, the model is very similar to what is called the \emph{impartial culture} (IC) model.
-Under the IC model, each voter independently chooses one of the six preference rankings at random, leading to elections that, with high probability, are closely tied.
-Thus, as $\alpha$ increases a typical generated election becomes highly competitive between the three candidates.
+In the limit $\alpha \rightarrow \infty$, the model is the classical \emph{impartial culture} (IC) model.
+Under the IC model, each voter independently chooses one of the six preference rankings with uniform probability, leading to elections that, with high probability, are closely tied.
+Thus, as $\alpha$ increases, a typical generated election becomes highly competitive between the three candidates.

 If we fix an $\alpha$, we can consider the \emph{limiting probability} of observing a paradox where we let $V\rightarrow \infty$.
 In this limit, the discrete ballot simplex becomes the continuous 5-simplex determined by $X_1+X_2+Y_1+Y_2+Z_1+Z_2=1$, where each term in the sum is represents a (non-negative) proportion of votes.
 By using large electorates in our simulations, we estimate limiting probabilities under each model.